alan2207/bulletproof-react/docs/project-structure.md

 +-- utils             # shared utility functions
 ```

-In order to scale the application in the easiest and most maintainable way, have the `features` folder, that contains different feature-based modules.
+In order to scale the application in the easiest and most maintainable way, keep most of the code in the `features` folder, that should contain different feature-based modules.
 Every `feature` folder should contain domain specific code for a specific feature.
-This allows to keep functionalities scoped to a feature and not mix it with shared things.
+This will allow you to keep functionalities scoped to a feature and not mix it with shared things.
 This is much easier to maintain than a flat folder structure with many files.

 A feature could have the following structure: